-If you have been sexually assaulted, contact the police or a sexual assault service, or go to the emergency department of your nearest hospital.
-People who have been sexually assaulted while intoxicated may shy away from contacting police or asking for professional help because they feel guilt or shame, or are afraid they will not be believed.
+People who have been sexually assaulted while intoxicated may find it difficult to contact police or ask for professional help because they feel guilt or shame or be afraid of not being believed.
+Remember that these services are there for you and counsellors/advocates are trained specifically in sexual assault and will support you.

-It is important to remember that drug-assisted sexual assault, like all sexual assault, is a crime.
-The police and associated professionals are there to believe you and help you.
-Seek help even if you can't remember exactly what happened.
-Some drugs used in drink spiking can induce short-term memory loss.
+Get support even if you can't remember exactly what happened.
+Some drugs used in drink spiking can cause short-term memory loss.